Lexa-ops/ari-ppm-archivator/README.md

 # ari-ppm-archivator
-This is my decoder/encoder archiving using arithmetic compression and prediction by partial matching
+This is my decoder/encoder loseless archiving using methods such as prediction by partial matching and arithmetic compression with multiple coding tables and customizable aggressiveness.